-In your child’s PACT folder there is a yellow communication book.
+In your child’s book bag there is a purple communication book.
 This is for you to write any notes for staff and occasionally, staff may write notes for you.
-If you write a note, please make sure it is given to Harriet when your child comes into the class (if they go to Breakfast Club, please give the communication book to a member of staff there).
-If you have something you wish to discuss at greater length with staff, please let Harriet know so we can arrange a convenient time to meet.
+If you write a note, please make sure it is given to Annie when your child comes into the class (if they go to Breakfast Club, please give the communication book to a member of staff there).
+If you have something you wish to discuss at greater length with staff, please let Annie know so that we can arrange a convenient time to meet.

 We provide a home phonics sheet daily to share the way we teach phonics at school so that it can be repeated at home.
 This is to help keep parents and carers informed of what sounds are being learnt, as well as aiding the retention of these for children.
 It is helpful if these are completed fully, including a focus on children reading the words on the sheets.
 There is no expectation for the homework to be returned.